lPen88/tesi/tesi.md

 Granite TTMs are available in two main revisions, named as r1 and r2.
 While architectully identical, TTM r2 models have been pre-trained on larger datasets (~700M samples) than r1 models ( ~250M); IBM reports that with a larger training set, performances have increased by over 15% on average, although they still advise to experiment with both r1 and r2 models to pick the best-suited for the intended application.
 Additionally, both r1 and r2 models come in different sizes of context and prediction length: on the HuggingFace repo, each model can be found on seperate branches with the naming convention _cl-pl-rn_, where _cl_ is the context length, _pl_ the prediction length and _rn_ is either r1 or r2.

-Granite TinyTimeMixers provide a valid solution for time-series forecasting in smart farming, and the vast documentation and guides provided by IBM would greatly simplify and speed up the process of introducing these models in a live application.
+While general-purpose, Granite TinyTimeMixers provide a valid solution for time-series forecasting in smart farming, and the vast documentation and guides provided by IBM would greatly simplify and speed up the process of introducing these models in a live application.

 ### 2.1.2 Granite TSPulse
 Also part of the IBM Granite suite are the TSPulse models, ultra-compact pre-trained models developed for tasks such as classification, anomaly detection, imputation, and similarity search in multivariate time-series.
 Their main strength comes from their very limited size, totaling at 1 milion parameters, compared to other multivariate time-series analysis models such as Google's TimesFM (200M parameters) [], Amazon's Chronos models (20M for the smallest) [] and even Lag-LLaMA (2.49M) [], allowing these models to perform GPU-free inference.

-[TODO overview dell'architettura]
-At the task level, TSPulse integrates several innovations:

-* TSLens: A fine-tuning module for task-aware feature extraction.
-* Multi-head triangulation: Fuses outputs from multiple prediction streamsto enhance anomaly detection robustness.
-* Hybrid masking: Reduces bias during pre-training, improving zero-shotimputation.

-^rubato dal loro readme
+Like TTMs, TSPulse is also built on top of the TSMixer architecture, while also introducing several enhancements.
+* **Dual-space masked reconstruction strategy**: masked inputs are simultaneously reconstructed in both time and frequency (FFT) domains, leveraging the intuition that certain patterns are easier to detect in the time domain  while others are more salient in the frequency domain.
+By learning to mix, attend and reconstruct across both spaces, TSPulse builds richer and robust representations.
+* **dual-embedding disentanglement**: TSPulse generates two types of embeddings during pre-training, that is detailed embeddings for fine-grained analysis, and high-level semantic embeddings for broader task understanding.
+By capturing both levels of information during pre-training, TSPulse enables faster and more robust generalization across tasks.
+* **hybrid masking pre-train strategy**: by combining point-wise and block-wise masking with varying ratios per sample.
+This enables the model to reconstruct irregular masking structures, mimicking realistic scenarios.

+[MORE SHIT]

 Three variants of TSPulse exist, each specialised in a different task:
 * tspulse-hybrid-allhead-512-p8-r1, recommended for anomaly detection